 Pricing Information

-I price my work on a sliding scale at an hourly rate of $80-$130 per hour for tattoos lasting 1-2.5 hours, and $80-$110 for tattoos lasting 3+ hours (in one session).
-My appointment minimum is $120-$180.
+I price my work on a sliding scale at an hourly rate of $100-$130 per hour for tattoos lasting 1-2.5 hours, and $100-$110 for tattoos lasting 3+ hours (in one session).
+My appointment minimum is $150-$180.
 Tipping is not expected with my pricing structure.
-Most of my flash designs can be completed in 2-3 hours, while larger scale or more complex work varies a lot based on design, placement, and size and can take 3-5 hours or more to complete.
+Please note that the top end of my sliding scale is considered my regular rate.
+The majority of my flash designs can be completed in 2-3 hours, while larger scale or more complex work varies a lot based on design, placement, and size and can take 3-5 hours+ to complete.

 Deposits are required and will count toward your total tattoo cost.
 For custom tattoos, some or all of the deposit will be applied as a drawing fee.